-Ada Lovelace was born in 1815 and died in 1852, she was born in London and was home schooled by her mother and had several tutors.
+Ada Lovelace was born in 1815 and died in 1852, she was born in London and was homeschooled by her mother and had several tutors.
 Her mother insisted that she was taught science and mathematics which went in her favour as she is now known as an English mathematician and writer.
 Ada is referred to as the first programmer because she had written notes that explained how the notion of a specific engine could transition calculation to computation.
 She is one of the famous women in technology and every second Tuesday in October is known as Ada Lovelace Day to celebrate the achievements of women in STEM careers.

 Grace Hopper was born in 1906 and died in 1992, she was born in New York and attended Yale University in 1930 and eventually received a PH.
 D in mathematics.
 In 1943 she joined the Naval Reserve and retired in 1966.
-During the years as a Naval Reserve, Grace joined the Eckert-Mauchly Computer Corp in 1949 where she designed a complier which translated programmer’s instructions into computer codes.
+During the years as a Naval Reserve, Grace joined the Eckert-Mauchly Computer Corp in 1949 where she designed a compiler which translated programmer’s instructions into computer codes.
 In 1957, her division developed the first English language data processing complier.
-After retiring from the Naval Reserve, she was recalled helping standardise the navy’s computer languages and at the age of 79 she was known as the oldest officer in the navy before she retired in 1986.
+After retiring from the Naval Reserve, she was recalled helping standardise the navy’s computer languages and at the age of 79, she was known as the oldest officer in the navy before she retired in 1986.
 She has been given several awards, one of them being awarded by Barack Obama as the Presidential Medal of Freedom in 2016.

 Mary Wilkes was born in 1937 in Chicago and graduated from Wellesley College in 1959 with a degree in philosophy.
 She was told in the eighth grade by her geography teacher that she would be a computer programmer when she grew up.
 At the time Mary was unaware that this was going to become true.
-In her early years she worked with computers such as the IBM 709 and IBM 704 for a year in 1959-1960.
+In her early years, she worked with computers such as the IBM 709 and IBM 704 for a year in 1959-1960.
 In 1961 she joined the digital computer group and contributed to the LNC development of TX-2, as she designed and wrote the operators manual for the final console design.
 She is known for helping develop the first personal computer and was also the first person to have a PC in her home.

-Mary Keller was born in 1913 and died in 1985 and was an American roman catholic religious sister.
+Mary Keller, an American Roman Catholic religious sister, was born in 1913 and died in 1985.
 In 1958 she started at the National Science Foundation workshop in the computer science department at Dartmouth College which at the time was an all-male school.
 She teamed up with 2 other scientists to develop the BASIC computer programming language.
 In 1965 Mary earned her PH.D in computer science from the University of Michigan.
 She went on to develop a computer science department in a catholic college for women called Clarke College.
-For 20 years she chaired the department where she was an advocate for women in computer science and supported working mothers by encouraging them to bring their babies to class with them.
-She is known as one of the famous women in technology for being the first woman to receive a PH.D in computer science and Clarke University (Clarke College) have establish the Mary Keller Computer Science Scholarship in her honour.
+For 20 years she chaired the department where she was an advocate for women in computer science, and supported working mothers by encouraging them to bring their babies to class with them.
+She is known as one of the famous women in technology for being the first woman to receive a PH.D in computer science, and Clarke University (Clarke College) have established the Mary Keller Computer Science Scholarship in her honour.

 Radia was born in 1951 in New Jersey and attended Massachusetts Institute of Technology and learned programming for a physics class.
 She received a B.S and M.S in mathematics and a PH.D in Computer science from MIT in 1988.
-In the 1970s Radia developed a child friendly education language call TORTIS.
+In the 1970s Radia developed a child-friendly education language call TORTIS.
 The programming language was installed into a turtle and research was conducted on young children.
-In the 1980s Radia invented the spanning tree algorithm and the spinning tree protocol.
-The spinning tree algorithm transformed ethernet from a single wire CSMA into a protocol that could handle large clouds.
+In the 1980s Radia invented the spanning tree algorithm and the spanning tree protocol.
+The spanning tree algorithm transformed ethernet from a single wire CSMA into a protocol that could handle large clouds.
 Radia is known as the ‘mother of the internet’ and for creating STP which is fundamental for the operation of network bridges.